Combined oral contraceptive pill- first prescription

 Postnatal women who are not breastfeeding up to three weeks if no other risk factors for VTE, up to six weeks if other risks.

-In those with multiple risks of cardiovascular disease (ie smoking, hypertension, obesity, diabetes, older age).
+Those with multiple risks of cardiovascular disease (that is, smoking, hypertension, obesity, diabetes, older age).

 Hypertension (systolic blood pressure greater than 140 mm Hg and/or diastolic blood pressure greater than 90 mm Hg, and controlled hypertension, are Category 3, whilst higher readings confer Category 4 risk).